 - Complete the mandatory online Safe Schools Sexual Misconduct training.
 Before the volunteer application is approved, the sexual misconduct training will need to be taken and passed.
 This training is required for any volunteer (parent or community member) who regularly supports schools, chaperones a field trip, etc. and is available in multiple languages.
 School-based Volunteer and Partner Liaisons will create an account for the volunteer in Safe Schools and assign the Sexual Misconduct training once the application is complete.
 When the course is completed, a certificate is created to serve as proof of satisfying the training requirement.

 - Contact the school(s) where you wish to serve.
 Each volunteer will be informed as to the status of their application once completed.
-If you do not hear back about the status of your application within one week please contact your school’s Volunteer and Partner Liaison and let them know how you want to get involved.
-Once approved, your application is valid for two years.
+If you do not hear back about the status of your application within one week please contact your school’s Volunteer and Partner liaison and let them know how you want to get involved.
+Once approved, your application is valid for three years.
 You will be able to sign in at your school as a Volunteer.

 When filling out the application, please note that applicants are required to complete all fields that are marked with an asterisk.

 How to Volunteer: Frequently Asked Questions